jessamynsmith/eggtimer-ui/README.md

 eggtimer
 ==============

-Open-source tracker for menstrual periods.
+Ionic app to track menstrual periods.

 Development
 -----------

+To be added.

 Thank you to: